hsnucnmc/winter-2022/mysql.md

 # SQL - Basic Statements

-`INSERT INTO` statement is "C", it can insert new record to a table.
+`INSERT INTO` statement is "C" in CRUD, it can insert new record to a table.

 The syntax is